anthonp/anthonp.github.io/blogs/browser-history-forensics.md

 ### Example narrative scaffold:

-- The host generated a detection for `SuspiciousPDFConverter.exe`, prompting a browser-artifact review to determine acquisition path.
+- The host generated a detection for `SuspiciousFile.exe`, prompting a browser-artifact review to determine acquisition path.
 - The most recently written Chrome `History` database identified the active profile during the suspected time window.
 - A matching record in the `downloads` table provided an anchor timestamp and contextual fields (e.g., `tab_url`, `referrer`) for pivots.
 - The `downloads_url_chains` table (when present) revealed a stepwise redirect chain from lure infrastructure to the final CDN-hosted payload.